openvinotoolkit/model_server/README.md

 ### Model import issues
 OpenVINO&trade; Model Server loads all defined models versions according to set [version policy](docs/docker_container.md#model-version-policy).
-Model version is represented by a numerical directory in a model path, containing OpenVINO model files with .bin and .xml extensions.
+A model version is represented by a numerical directory in a model path, containing OpenVINO model files with .bin and .xml extensions.

 Below are examples of incorrect structure: